EdinbR/EdinbR.github.io/_posts/2019-02-12-february-meeting.markdown

 Hi everyone,
 <br/>

-Our next meeting will take place on the 20th of February, from 5.30pm, in Appleton Tower, room 2.12 (see the map below for further details).
+Our next meeting will take place on the 20th of February, from 5.30pm, in Appleton Tower, room 2.12 (see the map below for further details + **sign-up link via Meetup**, due to limited space).
 This session will to include an interesting, first-hand account of [rstudio::conf](https://www.rstudio.com/conference/) sessions (January 15 - January 18, 2019, Austin, TX).
 As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome!

 Our **first speaker** is [Cameron Fairfield](https://www.ed.ac.uk/surgery/research/resfellows-clinicalandecatlecturers/cameron-fairfield), Clinical Research Fellow for Edinburgh Surgery Online.
 He will be discussing: